Creepinator45/Nemleria-Guide/Nemleria Guide.md

 ###### Eater of Millions {emph}(3x)

 The card can clear the entire Extra Deck with one card and get rid of bricks in your hand.
 The card also can clear one monster from your opponents during the Battle Phase.
-You could also use Eater of Millions and Nemleria on the {emph}(same turn).

 {2colend}

 ### Small world:

-There are 2 cards to be used with Small World, {emph}(Fairy Tail - Luna) and {emph}(Delta/Gamma), and small world bridges with them searches {emph}(Dreaming Nemleria) and other cards.

-{cards}(Small World@3; Maxx "C"@3; Dreaming Nemleria@3; PSY-Framegear Delta@2; PSY-Framegear Gamma@2; PSY-Frame Driver; Fairy Tail - Luna@2; Water Enchantress of the Temple)
+{cards}(Small World@3; PSY-Framegear Delta@2; PSY-Framegear Gamma@2; PSY-Frame Driver; Fairy Tail - Luna@2;)

-You do not need 3 Maxx c, 2 Driver, or 2 Gamma, but it is added to make the deck overall better.
-Driver and Gamma specifically search for Nemleria, while Luna searches for Nemleria or Water Enchantress.
-Only play Luna if you run Adventure Nemleria.
+Small world is useful for having more consistent Dreaming Nemleria access, or for searching for other engines or tech cards.
+The most common bridges are the PSY-frames as they can bridge almost any card in the deck to Dreaming Nemleria.
+Fairy Tail - Luna is specifically useful for bridging to either Dreaming Nemleria or Water Enchantress for the adventure engine.

 ## Unpopular Tech Options